LoganConnor44/anki-templates/readme.md

 ## Please Notice

-This project uses Typescript, which means that any code found in the `dist` directory is computer generated and will be trashed and recreated each time the Typescript files are transpiled.
+This project uses Typescript, which means that any code found in the `dist` directory is ephemeral, or computer generated code and will be deleted and recreated each time the Typescript files are transpiled.
 If you are new to Typescript please familarize yourself with [the basics](https://code.tutsplus.com/tutorials/typescript-for-beginners-getting-started--cms-29329).
 I'd hate for someone to spend a long time on a great contribution but be unaware that the Javascript code is computer generated.

 ## StencilJs